K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Methods

 \subsection{Synchronization procedure}

-For all conditions, the data collection procedure was the same across all trials.
-All codes and software were run on the same computer (DELL Precision 7920).
+For all the conditions, the data collection procedure was the same across all the trials.
+All the codes and software were run on the same computer (DELL Precision 7920).
 Before the start of each trial, the participants were instructed to stand naturally in the middle of the treadmill.
 The operator modified the values of the variables in the MATLAB code, including the acquisition condition, ambulation mode, treadmill ramp, speed, and trial number (e.g., `Ideal', `LG', `0', `1.0', `1').
-The MATLAB code sent the start messages to the Nexus software via UDP communication to trigger data capture, promoting the Nexus software to set the Vicon Lock Lab ports to high voltage (5 V).
+The MATLAB code sent the start messages to the Nexus software via UDP communication to begin data collection, with the Nexus software prompted to set the Vicon Lock Lab ports to high voltage (5 V).
 At this point, the sEMG and AUS devices connected to the Vicon Lock Lab were synchronously triggered to start data acquisition, whereas the MATLAB code established a TCP communication connection with the treadmill.
-Next, the MATLAB code generated five short beeps, each lasting 1 second, followed by one long beep to signal the participant to get ready.
+Next, the MATLAB code generated five short beeps, each lasting 1 second, followed by one long beep to signal the participant to prepare for the beginning of the experiment.
 The treadmill was then started according to the speed and ramp parameters.
 After the participant walked for 40 seconds, the MATLAB code sent stop messages to the Nexus software, causing the Vicon Lock Lab ports to switch to low voltage (0 V).
-Consequently, all devices stopped collecting data synchronously, and the treadmill ceased operation.
-Each trial, therefore, included a 45-second data collection period.
+Consequently, all the devices stopped collecting data synchronously, and the treadmill ceased operation.
+Therefore, in each trial, data were collected for 45 seconds.
 In addition to the muscle fatigue experiment, the participants were instructed to rest between trials for each condition to avoid fatigue.